CognitiveMechanics/cogmech/README.md

 "Hello, World"
 ```

+## Examples

+The code examples found in this tutorial can be found in the `cogm/exanmples/` directory.

 ## Entities & Atoms

 The basic objects within the language are referred to as *entities*.
 The simplest entities are known as *atoms*, and are